pbek/nextcloud-nextpod/docker/README.md

 docker-compose up
 ```

-Afterwards you should be able to open <http://localhost:8081/index.php/apps/nextpod/actions> (admin/admin) to
+Afterward you should be able to open <http://localhost:8081/index.php/apps/nextpod/actions> (admin/admin) to
 log in to your Nextcloud instance.

 ## Check nextcloud.log